Unaí: Geography

 Great emphasis can be given to the Waterfall Jiboia, which is located about fifty miles Unai.
 The waterfall is formed by the Ribeirão Jiboia and has approximately 140 meters of free fall.
 Unai resists droughts that occur every year, thanks to the river Rio Preto containing a vast forest reserve around.

+Climate

+The lowest temperature recorded in Unaí occurred on June 9, 1981, with a minimum of 5.1 °C (41.2 °F).
+On the other hand, the absolute maximum is 42.6 °C (108.7 °F) on six occasions, two in October 2020, on the 8th and 9th, and the others in 2023, on the 26th of September and the 14th, 15th and 17 November.

 Location

 Unai is located southeast of the Federal District and is linked thereto by the BR-251 highway, which also connects with BR 040 at Paracatu.
 The Preto River, which flows out of Lagoa Feia near Formosa and joins the Paracatu River, passes by the city.
 Neighboring municipalities are: Buritis, Cabeceira Grande, Paracatu, Dom Bosco, Natalândia, Bonfinópolis de Minas, Uruana de Minas, Arinos, Brasilândia de Minas, and João Pinheiro.

 Unaí is also the seat of a microregion (number 64) composed of 9 cities with an area of 27,653.10 km² and a population of 133,168 inhabitants.
 Cities making up the microregion of Unaí are Arinos, Bonfinópolis de Minas, Buritis, Cabeceira Grande, Dom Bosco, Formoso, Natalândia, Unaí, and Uruana de Minas.